heyderpd/npm-svg-extractor/README.md

 * Now whitelist and blacklist acepct anymatch!
 * You can use list and directory at the same time.
 * Can pass multiple directory using array.
+* Can pass extension of files you need find call of id
 * If you need create static svg, from a need of given directory.
 Now you can pass the directory, and the module will find svg is called in it.
 Finally will create a svg file.
 Have only itens is used in this directory.